at Advocates for Children

 Are preschoolers eligible for protections under the McKinney-Vento Act?

-Preschoolers are covered under the McKinney-Vento Act insofar as permanently housed students are entitled to a public preschool education.
-(M-V Section 722(g)(6)(A)(iii)).
-For example, if the district offers pre-k services, then these services must be made available to students in temporary housing.
-In NYC, children MUST be placed in pre-kindergarten classes if these services are available to permanently housed students in the school district.
+Preschoolers are covered under the McKinney-Vento Act and are entitled to a public preschool education.
+42 U.S.C. § 11432(g)(1)(F)(i).
+If the district offers pre-k services, then these services must also be made available to students in temporary housing.
+If a student attended preschool prior to a loss of housing, that student is entitled to continue to attend preschool in the school last attended.
+42 U.S.C. § 11432(g)(3)(I)(i).
 If there are no pre-kindergarten classes in the district, every effort should be made to find an appropriate placement for the children whose parents request pre-kindergarten classes.
-(NYC Chancellor's Regulations A-780(II)).
+NYC has undertaken initiatives to expand preschool access to all.
+NYC Chancellor's Regulations A-780(II).

 Are migrant students covered under the McKinney-Vento Act?

-Many migrant children and youth, because of their family's transient lifestyle, are likely to fit the definition of homeless under the McKinney-Vento Act.
-Migrant students who meet the definition of homelessness should be designated as such, and share the same rights afforded to other students experiencing homelessness under the Act.
-(M-V Section 725(2); N.Y.
+Many migrant children and youth, because of frequent moves, are likely to fit the definition of homeless under the McKinney-Vento Act.
+Migrant students who meet the definition of homelessness should be designated as McKinney-Vento eligible, and share the same rights afforded to other students experiencing homelessness under the Act.
+42 U.S.C. § 11434A (2) (B)); N.Y.
 Educ.
-Law § 3209(a)(2)).
+Law § 3209(a)(2).

 Is transitional housing covered under the McKinney-Vento Act?

 Yes.
-The McKinney-Vento Act specifically applies to children and youth living in "transitional shelters," including transitional housing programs and transitional living programs.
-(M-V Section 725(2)(B)(i)); Bullock v.
+The McKinney-Vento Act specifically applies to children and youth who "are living in emergency or transitional shelters," including transitional housing programs and transitional living programs.
+42 U.S.C. § 11434a (2)(B)(i); See also, Bullock v.
 Board of Education of Montgomery County, Civ.
-A.DKC 2002-0798 (D. Md.)).
+A.DKC 2002-0798 (D. Md.).

 Should a school district contact a student's landlord to verify the student's living situation?

-Is a student covered under the McKinney-Vento Act if her family left their home voluntarily and was not evicted by authorities?
+Can a student be covered under the McKinney-Vento Act if her family left their home voluntarily and was not evicted by authorities?

-Is there an age range to qualify for the protections of the McKinney-Vento Act?
+Is there an age limit to qualify for the protections of the McKinney-Vento Act?

 What are the educational rights and protections of students experiencing homelessness?